 Brian James Lewis, Editor-in-Chief and president of the Empire & Great Jones Creative Arts Foundation, is an active member of the Editorial Freelancers Association, an alumnus of the California State Summer School for the Arts in Creative Writing, and—by day—a Senior Software Security Engineer.

-D. Laserbeam, Senior Staff Reader, was invited to join the Spark staff shortly after we accepted the flash-fiction piece “Five Hundred” for publication.
+D. Laserbeam, Associate Editor (Fiction), was invited to join the Spark staff shortly after we accepted the flash-fiction piece “Five Hundred” for publication.
 The work is featured in our inaugural volume.
 Befitting such a euonym, Laserbeam is currently working on a PhD in mechanical and nuclear engineering and is the editor of freeze frame fiction, a quarterly online flash fiction publication, in addition to writing flash fiction and short stories.

 George Wells, Writer Liaison, is a regular contributor to Spark, and has short fiction appearing in each of our first four volumes.
 Because of his experience with Spark and our selection and editing process, we invited him to take on this challenging role, compiling staff notes and corresponding with writers who submit their work to us.
 Wells is an American expatriate living in Guadalajara, Mexico, where he teaches English as a Foreign Language and writes.

 Cassie Clark, Marketing & Social Media Coordinator, is a Master’s in English Literature student grounded in the world of technical writing.
 She expertly leverages Twitter, Facebook, and other social networks to build bridges between Spark supporters, contributors, and future readers.

 Thirty volunteer staff editors and readers selected from the writing community help screen submissions as they come in and participate in the selection process through discussion and voting.
 If you’d like to join our staff of volunteers, be sure to visit our Jobs page for current opportunities.